Normality (behavior): Criticisms of diagnostics

 Since the advent of DSM-III, the subsequent editions of the DSM have all included a heavy symptom based pathology diagnosis system.
 Although there have been some attempts to incorporate environmental factors into mental and behavioral diagnostics, many practitioners and scientists believe that the most recent DSM's are misused.
-The symptom bias makes diagnosing quick and easier allowing for practitioners to increase their clientele because symptoms can be easier to classify and deal with than dealing with life or event histories which have evoked what may be a temporary and normal mental state in reaction to a patients environmental circumstances.
+The symptom bias makes diagnosing quick and easier allowing for practitioners to increase their clientele because symptoms can be easier to classify and deal with than dealing with life or event histories which have evoked what may be a temporary and normal mental state in reaction to a patient's environmental circumstances.

 The easy-to-use manual not only has increased the perceived need for more mental health care, stimulating funding for mental health care facilities, but also has had a global impact on marketing strategies.
 Many pharmaceutical commercial ads list symptoms such as fatigue, depression, or anxiety.
 However, such symptoms are not necessarily abnormal, and are appropriate responses to such occurrences as the loss of a loved one.
 The targets of such ads in such cases do not need medication and can naturally overcome their grief, but with such an advertising strategy pharmaceutical companies can greatly expand their marketing.